Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/boundary/Boundary_Board_States.md

 def is_boundary_state(board, tablebase):
     """
-    Returns True if the side to move has exactly one non-losing legal move and every other legal move loses -- the pattern this whole document is about, checked directly against already-computed Syzygy WDL values.
+    Returns True if the side to move has exactly one non-losing legal move and every other legal move loses -- checked directly against already-computed Syzygy WDL values, no new computation.

-    See §5 for the collapse-cursed/blessed choice this makes, and §6 for what "non-losing" is deliberately left agnostic about (mechanism).
+    See section 7 for the collapse-cursed/blessed choice this makes, and section 8 for what "non-losing" is deliberately left agnostic about.
     """
     non_losing = []
     for move in board.legal_moves: